Information and Resources

 Mass General Brigham attests that it meets the criteria described by the Massachusetts Department of Public Health Hospital Reopening Guidance for Phases 1 and 2 of reopening.

 In response to COVID-19, you may schedule a virtual (telemedicine) visit for non-urgent appointments with a Mass Eye and Ear physician.

 Updated Visitor Policy

-Per the MA Department of Public Health and Department of Mental Health, the visitor:
+Per the MA Department of Public Health and Department of Mental Health, all support people:

-- Is required to wear a face mask at all times while in the hospital
+- Are required to wear a face mask at all times while in the hospital

 - Will be screened for symptoms of possible COVID-19 infection (fever, cough, shortness of breath, sore throat, chills, myalgia, or new onset of loss of taste or smell)